loosolab/UROPA/docs_rst/output.rst

 **Table 5:** BestperQuery_Hits for three queries as described in the configuration above.

 .. note::
-	The BestperQuery_Hits is only generated if multiple queries are specified and the priority flag is set to FALSE!
-If this flag is TRUE, there will be only one valid query.
+	The BestperQuery_Hits is only generated if multiple queries are specified and the priority flag is set to False!
+If this flag is true, there will be only one valid query.
 There can be multiple valid annotations for one peak, but all based on one query.
 In this case only the AllHits and FinalHits are produced.

 Same as in the example with one query, peak_355 has no valid annotation at all and is represented as NA row in all produced output tables, correspond to Case 1.
 In the AllHits (Table 3) and BestperQuery_Hits (Table 5) there will be one NA row for each query, but in the FinalHits (Table 4) there will be only one NA row for all queries.
 The peak_356 has only for one query a valid annotation, this presented in AllHits, FinalHits, and BestperQuery_Hits conform to Case 2.
 In AllHits and BestperQuery_Hits there are additional NA rows for this peak for the other queries.
 For peak_765 there are valid annotations for all queries as displayed in the AllHits, representing Case 4.
 The best of them with the smallest distance is the annotation for the lincRNA, this annotation is displayed in the FinalHits.
-Because there is only one valid annotation for each query,they will be displayed in the same way in the BestperQuery_Hits.
+Because there is only one valid annotation for each query, they will be displayed in the same way in the BestperQuery_Hits.
 This is different for peak_769, as described above this peaks equates to Case 3.
 With multiple queries, there will be additional NA rows for the invalid queries in the AllHits and BestperQuery_Hits.

 With multiple queries it is also possible to reformat the BestperQuery_Hits the a condensed format with the best per query annotations for each peak in one row.
-A reformatted example for the BestperQuery_Hits of Table 5 is presented in Tables 6.1 and 6.2.
-Because this Table is very broad, it is splitted into two parts.
+A reformatted example for the BestperQuery_Hits of Table 5 is presented in Tables 6.
 The Reformatted_HitsperPeak represents all information for each peak in one row.
 Within this format the information for query 0 is always given at the first position, for query 1 at second positon and so on.

-To receive this output format, the parameter **_-r_** has to be added to the command line call.
+To receive this output format, the parameter ``-r`` has to be added to the command line call.

 +----------+----------+------------+-------------+------------+-------------+----------------+----------------------------+----------------------------+-------------+-------------------+-------------+----------------------------------+---------------+---------------+--------------------------+----------------------------------------------+-------+
 | peak_id  | peak_chr | peak_start | peak_center | peak_end   | peak_strand | feature        | feat_start                 | feature_end                | feat_strand | feat_anchor       | distance    | genomic_location                 | feat_ovl_peak | peak_ovl_feat | gene_name                | gene_type                                    | query |